tusharmath/checked-exceptions/README.md

 ### Create

-A checked exception can be created by just importing `check` function for the library and passing it the name of the exception.
+A checked exception can be created by just importing `check` function for the library and passing it the `type` of the exception.

 ```ts
 import {check} from 'checked-exceptions'